-The Regional College was created to provide a curricular home for degrees and courses unique to the Regional Campuses; therefore, some of the traditional functions of a university college are not done by the Regional College.
-Faculty who are appointed to the Regional College teach at the regional campuses in one of the approved Regional College programs.
+The College of Applied and Technical Studies was created to provide a curricular home for degrees and courses unique to the Regional Campuses; therefore, the College of Applied and Technical Studies does not perform some of the traditional functions of a university college.
+Faculty who are appointed to the College of Applied and Technical Studies teach at the regional campuses in one of the approved College of Applied and Technical Studies programs.
 Additional program areas may be added as the regional campuses develop new programs.

 The objectives of the College are to:

 1. Develop and maintain a commitment to undergraduate and graduate education which is commensurate with the goals and mission of Kent State University;

 2. Create an academic environment which promotes the intellectual and professional development of students and faculty;

 3. Provide programs for all students which meet the educational and technological demands of the disciplines represented in the College;

 4. Create courses in cognate academic disciplines and professional fields which provide the necessary base for the career goals of students and faculty; and,